Ecopark (Vietnam)

 Ecopark is an urban township development on the outskirts of Hanoi, in Hung Yen Province, Vietnam.
-Currently under development, Ecopark will span 500 ha with an estimated investment capital of over US$8.2 billion.
-The entire development, divided into nine construction phases, is expected to complete in an 18-year period.
+The township spans 500 hectares with an estimated investment capital of over US$8.2 billion.
+The entire development, divided into nine construction phases, was expected to complete in an 18-year period.

 Development

-Ecopark is developed by Viet Hung Urban Development and Investment J.S.C (VIHAJICO), a joint venture of the following Vietnamese companies:
+Ecopark was developed by Viet Hung Urban Development and Investment J.S.C (VIHAJICO), a joint venture of the following Vietnamese companies: